Overview

 transactions directed to each broker.

-Our Focused Growth US Equity strategy uses discretion to arrange client transactions through one or more brokers that provide
+Transactions in our Focused Growth US Equity strategy are arranged through one or more brokers that provide significant research

-significant research and services to FLP.
-While we have no formal soft dollar arrangement with the brokers, we would likely not
+and services to FLP.
+While we have no formal soft dollar arrangement with the brokers, we would likely not receive the significant

-receive the significant research and services from the brokers if not for the commissions that the brokers receive for executing th
+research and services from the brokers if not for the commissions that the brokers receive for executing client transactions.

 Certain services offered by brokerage firms may generally benefit only us.
 These are typically services intended to help us manage